veyon/docs/admin/cli.rst

 Power
 -----

-The ``power`` module allows to use power-related functions from the command line.
+The ``power`` module allows using power-related functions from the command line.

 .. describe:: on <MAC ADDRESS>